joedski/musings/Talks/2019-10-03 - How To Write Vue Mixins/OUTLINE_R1.md

 - A Vuex Module
     - This can be a useful way to do things, especially if you need shared state.
     - More work than a Utility Class.
+- Always specify Prpos and import Components.
+    - Noisy, but obvious.
+Obvious is good.

 #### Example: Components With Scoped Default Slots

+The modern `v-slot` syntax is awesome.

 ```html
 <my-counter :increment-by="2" v-slot="{ count, increment }">